 - Color Theory heat transfer vinyl

-If you are considering a craft cutter for your own projects but are stuck on the fence deciding between Cricut and Silhouette, read our head-to-head breakdown here.
+If you are considering a craft cutter for your own projects but are stuck on the fence deciding between Cricut Maker and Silhouette Cameo 4, read our head-to-head breakdown here.